Risk aversion can promote cooperation: Introduction

 In this paper, we focus on three situations in which cooperation games are played (see figure \ref{fig:scenarios}) in order to understand the role of group fitness in cooperative dynamics.
-The scenarios differ with respect to whether benefit accrual for individuals of a specific type is shared or not\footnote{The fact that sharing takes place between types/groups and not between the entire population distinguishes the games studied in this paper from traditional public good games.}.
-We emphasise that the sharing is not on the level of the entire population, but restricted to be among individuals of the same type.
+The scenarios differ with respect to whether benefit accrual for individuals of a specific type is shared or not.
 In particular, we consider the following scenarios: \begin{itemize} \item \textbf{Scenario (a):} a resident population of cooperators who share their benefits and resources among each other (top left square) is invaded by a population of defectors (middle top square) who share their benefits among each other.
 Since we do not consider spatial dynamics, in practice we are dealing with a homogeneously mixed population (top right square) in which any individual can interact with any other individual.
 The contexts we have in mind are, for example, a population of resident cells invaded by unicellular (bacterial) organisms; an ant colony invaded by another group of insects; or a group of people (defectors) who do not play fair with another cooperating group in a social or economic context.
 The same scenario can also model situations where the two groups are actually part of the same collective.
 For example, the two groups can represent two types of cells interacting in a single multicellular organism. \item \textbf{Scenario (b):} A resident population of cooperators who share their resources among each other is invaded by several rogue individual defectors who do not share their benefits with other individuals.
 This scenario can model, for example, an insect colony invaded by other rogue insects, but it can also model traitors or cheaters.
 Traitors are invaders, but from within the group itself, and are capable of interacting with the group itself, although they aim to maximise their own benefits.
 Cancer in a multicellular organism would be one example \cite{doi:10.1098/rstb.2014.0219}, while individuals who abandon group participation (e.g. by embezzling funds) would be another.
 Cheaters, also known as free riders, provide no benefit to the rest of the group.
 This would be the case of any individual/entity who uses the group for protection but does not contribute to its maintenance, functioning or growth. \item \textbf{Scenario (c):} this is a control case against which we compare the other two scenarios.
 In this scenario, all individuals, either cooperators or defectors, try to maximise their individual fitness and do not share their benefits.
 By studying this case, we can better understand the effects of maximising group fitness/group utility. \end{itemize}